Modules & Namespaces

 }

-Without using, you would need to reference symbols by their fully qualified mangled name.
+Without using, you would need to reference symbols by their mangled names.

-Inside a module, you can reference other symbols in the same module without qualification:
+Inside a module, symbols can reference each other directly:

 return x * x;